High&Low The Movie: Box office

 High&Low The Movie was second placed at the Japanese box office on its opening, grossing ¥668.3 million.
 80% of its first weekend audiences are female.
 On its second weekend, it was fifth placed, and reached a total gross of over ¥1 billion.
 The film grossed 2.1 billion yen in total and attracted 1.6 million audiences.

 Critical response

-Japanese drama critic Reiichi Narima described the film as chaos with too many characters on screens, and audiences would "find it hard to focus on any of them" without an obvious main character.
-Meanwhile, he stated that "the fact that it has no deciding main character may just be the essence of the Exile Tribe and is in tune with the times".
-He also pointed out that "the story of Kohaku might resonate with male audiences".
-Critic Yousuke Fujimoto considered the film to be special, writing that "all characters are produced based on the personality of the actor himself, which achieved a sense of harmony. " Moreover, he pointed out the related music of the High&Low franchise was also very important.
+Reiichi Narima described the film as chaos with too many characters on screens, and audiences would "find it hard to focus on any of them" without an obvious main character.
+Meanwhile, Narima stated that "the fact that it has no deciding main character may just be the essence of the Exile Tribe and is in tune with the times".
+He also pointed out that "the story of Kohaku might resonate with male audiences."
+Yousuke Fujimoto considered the film to be special, writing that "all characters are produced based on the personality of the actor himself, which achieved a sense of harmony. " Moreover, Yosuke pointed out the related music of the High&Low franchise was also very important.
 He wrote, "After watching the movie, if you hear the theme songs of any gang, the scenes of films will immediately come to your mind."